OmaymaS/onceupondata/content/post/2023-06-17-i-am-a-careless-person-and-ai-is-smarter/index.md

 <blockquote>

-*“I am a careless person,”* he said “AI will help me write better feedback.”,
+*“I am a careless person,”* he said “AI will help me write better feedback.”.

 *“Isn’t it better to try to be thoughful and think before writing?”* I said.